Ennea/wishing-well/README.md

 ### Can I use this with a Chinese account?

-Chinese accounts are currently not supported.
+Chinese accounts are not currently supported.
 If there's enough interest for this, I will add support for Chinese accounts as well.

 ### Are platforms besides Windows supported?

 Wishing Well is written in Python and should be able to run on all major desktop operating systems.
-If you're on Linux or macOS, all you need is Python (at least version 3.9).
+However, with the limitations introduced in Genshin Impact version 2.3, Wishing Well needs to run on the same PC you're playing Genshin Impact on.
+As such, running Wishing Well on Linux or macOS probably does not make much sense.
+If you still want to do it, all you need is Python (at least version 3.9).
 Just check out the repository and run `python3 wishing-well.py`.
 (Note: Tkinter is required for some error messages.
 Some Linux distributions do not bundle Tkinter with the rest of Python's standard library.
 For example, on Debian, the required package is called `python3-tk`.)

 ## Thank you